-Interned at Mar del Plata, Argentina on 17 August, 1945 after a 66-day submerged trip from Norway.
+Surrendered on 17 August 1945 at Mar del Plata, Argentina, after a 66-day submerged trip from Norway.

 General notes on this boat

 10 May 1945.
-On 10 May, 1945 U-977, in Norwegian waters when Germany surrendered, put ashore those men who did not wish to accompany the rest of the crew on a desperate voyage to Argentina.
+On 10 May 1945 U-977, in Norwegian waters when Germany surrendered, put ashore those men who did not wish to join the rest of the crew in an arduous voyage to Argentina.

 17 Aug 1945.